top of page

 Volunteer Application and Liability Waiver:

-Are you under 16 years old?
+Are you at least 16 years old?”

 What type of volunteering are you interested in?

-IMPORTANT!
-Read the following liability waiver in its entirety.
+Important: Read the following liability waiver in its entirety.

 bottom of page